nikolalazarevic011/Wife-Minders/README.md

  -<a href ="https://prettier.io/">Prettier for code readability</a>

 -<a href ="https://app.netlify.com/teams/nikolalazarevic95/overview/">Netlify for deploying the website</a>

+-<a href ="https://firebase.google.com/">Firebase for backend</a>

 <b>⚡ Installation  </b>
   -clone repo